-When opiate overdose is the cause of death, there are many factors to consider.
+When an opiate overdose is the cause of death, there are many factors to consider.
 It’s possible for patients to die from an overdose under a doctor’s care.
 Yes, even patients who take painkillers prescribed to them for valid medical reasons.
-Even when they take those painkillers exactly as directed.
+Even they take those painkillers exactly as directed.

 It’s also possible for doctors to get patients hooked on these highly addictive prescription drugs.
 Many of these patients then turn to opioids from other sources to satisfy an addiction that isn’t their fault.

 Opiates are drugs that affect the body in certain ways.
 Medically, opioids are used as painkillers for moderate to severe pain.
 These drugs are also used recreationally (and illegally) due to the sense of euphoria they produce.
-The legal opioids doctors prescribe their patients work in the same way as illegal opiates like heroin – and they have many of the same effects on the body.
+The legal opioids doctors prescribe their patients work in the same way as illegal opiates like heroin, and they have many of the same effects on the body.

-Opioid drugs – legal or otherwise – work by attaching to molecules in the brain known as opioid receptors.
-Once that happens, the drug actually changes how the brain works.
+Opioid drugs, legal or otherwise, work by attaching to molecules in the brain known as opioid receptors, once that happens, the drug actually changes how the brain works.

 Some of these changes are helpful.
 By interfering with how the brain receives and processes pain signals, opioids reduce pain.

 However, other effects can be harmful.
 Opioids can affect the reward system of the brain.
 This leads to drug cravings unrelated to the need for pain relief.
-As many as 25 percent of all patients whose primary care doctors prescribe opioids for non-cancer pain become addicted, the Centers for Disease Control and Prevention (CDC) reported.
+As many as 25 percents of all patients whose primary care doctors prescribe opioids for non-cancer pain become addicted, the Centers for Disease Control and Prevention (CDC) reported.

 How Does an Opioid Overdose Kill You?

 The opioid overdose mechanism that causes death is lack of oxygen to the brain.
-Opiates depress respiration – in other words, they reduce the user’s breathing rate.
+Opiates depress respiration, in other words, they reduce the user’s breathing rate.
 This means the body is taking in less oxygen.